The Loco-Motion: Reception

 The 1987 "Locomotion" release was a huge hit in Minogue's native Australia, reaching number one on the Kent Music Report singles chart and remaining there for seven weeks.
-The 1988 release of the song in the United Kingdom debuted and peaked at number two on the UK Singles Chart — the highest entry on the UK charts by a female artist.
+The 1988 release of the song in the United Kingdom debuted and peaked at number two on the UK Singles Chart—the highest entry on the UK charts by a female artist.
 It remained in the number two position for four weeks before falling to number three.
 With sales of 440,000 it was the eleventh best selling single of the year.
 The song became Minogue's third top five single in the UK and remains one of her most successful single releases to date.

 During late 1988, Minogue traveled to the United States to promote "The Loco-Motion", where she did many interviews and performances on American television.
 The song was used in the comedy film Arthur 2: On the Rocks.
 "The Loco-Motion" debuted at number 80 on the U.S. Billboard Hot 100 and later peaked at number three for two weeks.
 The song was Minogue's second single to chart in the U.S., but her first to reach the top ten.
 To this day, the song remains as her highest-charting single in the United States; however, her second overall and most recent song to reach the top ten, 2002's "Can't Get You Out of My Head", ended up outselling "The Loco-Motion".
 In Canada, the song reached number one on The Records chart.
 In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 17th best song (out of 183), describing it "a surprisingly gritty sex track built on chugging synths and girl-group harmonies".
-The Song reached number one in South Africa, and remained in that position for a staggering 11 weeks.'
+The song reached number one in South Africa, and remained at the top for 11 weeks.